Wine, Birds and France

 Grape Escapes logo

-Lys has acted as a wine-tour guide for more years than she cares to remember, first under her own company, Grape Escapes, and more recently for other organisations.
-Lys is also available for wine talks, either for pure pleasure or for educational purposes.
-She regularly lectures to students working towards taking the Wine & Spirit Education Trust Higher Certificate, as well as giving several short lecture series for private groups.
-Her current activities are listed on www.grape-escapes.co.uk.
+Lys acted as a wine-tour guide for more years than she now cares to remember, first under her own company, Grape Escapes, and more recently for other organisations.
+Lys is still happy to offer wine talks, either for pure pleasure or for educational purposes, but is no longer a professional lecturer for the Wine and Spirit Education Trust.

 Birds and Bird Conservation in France